Clifton Springs Sanitarium Company Barn – Clifton Springs, NY

-Later in the 19th-Century “Water Cures” became popular with the upper class, therapeutic baths, and spa-like treatments were routinely prescribed for conditions ranging for nervousness to long-term chronic diseases.
-It was during the Water Cure movement in 1850 when Dr. Henry Foster, after hearing stories of the healing springs in Upstate New York, established his own “Water Cure” which later became the Clifton Springs Sanitarium Co.
+Later in the 19th-Century “Water Cures” became popular with the upper class.
+Curatives like therapeutic baths and spa treatments were routinely prescribed to visitors.
+These holistic remedies were intended to help with conditions ranging from nervousness to long-term chronic diseases.
+It was during the Water Cure movement in 1850 when Dr. Henry Foster, after hearing stories of the healing springs in Upstate New York, established his own “Water Cure”.
+Later, that became the Clifton Springs Sanitarium Co.

 Dr. Foster believed good quality fresh food was crucial to sound health and well-being.
 To guarantee the best and freshest foods were provided for Sanitarium guests Dr. Foster bought a 100 acre farm just 1 mile north of the Sanitarium to produce as much as he could.
 Originally a marshy and under-performing farm, Dr. Foster immediately began making improvements in drainage and fertilization resulting in fertile farmland, and eventually expanded the farm to 300 acres.

 Dr. Foster didn’t stop at soil improvements, the Clifton Springs Sanitarium farm was to become the most innovative operation of its time.

 Ever the progressive thinker, Dr. Foster was quick to investigate and utilize new farming methods.
 Dr. Foster outfitted the Sanitarium farm with four silos, which at the time were, unheard of (the town historian tells me there was only one other in the state) many local residents at first ridiculed the new grain storage.

-Dr. Foster was very involved in the farm, he went to great lengths to learn about animal husbandry, and brought only the finest livestock to the farm.
-The sanitarium farm herd was mainly comprised of Holsteins and Guernseys, which kept the on-site creamery by the stream abundantly producing enough milk to meet the dairy needs of the sanitarium guests.
+Dr. Foster was very involved in the farm and went to great lengths to learn about animal husbandry.
+Knowing the importance of quality, he brought only the finest livestock to the farm.
+The sanitarium farm herd was mainly comprised of Holsteins and Guernseys.
+Together these cows kept the on-site creamery producing enough milk to meet the dairy needs of the sanitarium guests.

 As the Sanitarium slowly shifted to more of a medical facility, the need for the barn and farm diminished.
 Maintenance of the aging buildings and property became a concern and in 1949, the farm went up for auction.

-The derelict barn’s future teeters precariously.
-Agriculture has changed dramatically since the Sanitarium barn was built.
-Farms are now larger and the machinery and equipment are sized to match, these larger implements have grown far too big for traditionally built barns, leaving them to fall victim to disuse.
+Since the days that the sanitarium barn was at its height, agriculture has changed dramatically.
+Farms are now larger and the machinery and equipment are sized to match.
+These larger implements have grown far too big for traditionally built barns, leaving them to fall victim to disuse.

-The cattle that once warmed the building, are long gone, leaving the ground around the barn to freeze and thaw, endlessly heaving and shifting the foundation.
+The cattle that once warmed the building are long gone, leaving the ground around the barn to freeze and thaw, endlessly heaving and shifting the foundation.
 The weight of the accumulating snow crushing a few more of the aging beams, bowing a few more rafters.

 Jennifer Morrisey has lived in Upstate New York her entire life and is now raising her own family on a small farm in the Finger Lakes region.
 She is blogger at Home In the Finger Lakes where she writes about country life, shares kid-tested recipes and explores the unique local history of the Finger Lakes area.
 You can find her on Twitter, posting pics over on Instagram and sharing on Facebook.